ShovalZ97/Final_project-deep-learning/README.md

 # Final-project-deep-learning
-# Animal Classification
+# Classification

 ## Overview

-The main goal of this project is to perform image classification on a dataset consisting of images of two different categories: car and motorcycle.
+The main goal of this project is to perform image classification on a dataset consisting of images from two different categories: car and motorcycle.
 The ultimate goal is to develop deep learning models that can accurately determine the type of specific vehicles depicted in a given image.

-The main goal of this project is to leverage deep learning techniques to build robust and accurate image classification models that are able to identify the number of vehicles.
+The main goal of this project is to leverage deep learning techniques to build robust and accurate image classification models capable of recognizing the different types of vehicles.

 ## Authors: